-We previously submitted representations to the Pre-Submission Consultation in March 2017, and these are appended for reference.
-That representation was submitted to provide constructive comments on the emerging Neighbourhood Development Plan (NDP), and raised points for clarification and identified where the NDP required amendment to reflect national and local planning policy, or to reflect the remit of neighbourhood planning.
+We attach a copy of our March 2017 representation.
+This was submitted to provide constructive comments on the emerging NDP, and raised points for clarification and identified where the NDP required amendment to reflect national and local planning policy, or to reflect the remit of neighbourhood planning.